Look for California Scrub-Jays on the West Coast

 Bird songs provided by the Cornell Lab of Ornithology.

-Diet: Nuts, fruits, insects and small animals.
+These birds eat nuts, fruits, insects and small animals.
 Attract them to your backyard with peanuts, peanut butter, suet, sunflower seeds and cracked corn.
-What foods do blue jays eat?

-Look for these birds in oak woods, pinyon-juniper woods, parks and backyards.
+Look for these birds in oak woods, pinyon-juniper woods, parks, shrubby areas and backyards.
 The species is primarily found in coastal regions of the west.
+The birds replace the blue jay in many western backyards.
 A close relative, the island scrub-jay, lives only on California’s Santa Cruz Island.
+Find out why the blue jay range is expanding westward.

 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.